cakephp/docs/en/controllers.rst

             }
         }

-    You should always include checks to make sure your requestAction methods are actually originating from ``requestAction``.
-Failing to do so will allow requestAction methods to be directly accessible from a URL, which is generally undesirable.
+    You should always include checks to make sure your :php:meth:`~Controller::requestAction()` methods are actually originating from :php:meth:`~Controller::requestAction()`.
+Failing to do so will allow :php:meth:`~Controller::requestAction()` methods to be directly accessible from a URL, which is generally undesirable.

     If we now create a simple element to call that function::